gforget/Simple-Shooter-AI-Extended/README.md

 - Added Overhead healthbar on the bots so the player know how hurt it is
 - Added the notion of team and adapted the victory condition
 - Spectator mode when you die and also to watch AI fight each other by default
+- Intro menu with the ability to setup a number of bots, and if you want a team fight or a free for all.

 ## AI improvement
 - The bot can explore the entire map rather than being limited to a spawn point.